 Curious about the Gold Award?
-Read on to learn more about what it means and how you'll lead lasting change in your community.
+Read on to learn more about what it means and how you'll

 The benefits of becoming a Gold Award Girl Scout

 When you become a Gold Award Girl Scout, you delve deep into your passions, flex your problem-solving muscle, stand up for what you believe in, inspire others, and make a difference.
 It's an opportunity to do something more and to set your sights on true leadership.